Apply

 COPECOPE logo

 The Journal of Health Service Psychology is committed to maintaining the highest level of integrity in the content published and is a member of the Committee on Publication Ethics (COPE).
-This journal is a member of COPE under Springer Nature, who is a publisher member of COPE.
+This journal is a member of COPE under Springer Nature, which is a publisher member of COPE.

 JHSP Manuscript Submission